Henry Buehman

-Henry Buehman (May 14, 1851 – December 19, 1912) was a Free Hanseatic City of Bremen-born American photographer and politician.
+Henry Buehman (May 14, 1851 – December 19, 1912) was a German-born American photographer and politician.
 After completing his apprenticeship, Buehman traveled to the American West, where he worked and traveled before settling in Tucson, Arizona Territory.
 There he purchased a portrait studio and operated a financially successful photography business.
 Periodic trips through the surrounding areas allowed Buehman to compile a large portfolio of scenic and Native American images in addition to his portrait work.
 His accomplishments as a photographer led to opportunities in other fields and Buehman eventually became the mayor of Tucson from 1895 till 1899.

 Biography

 Buehman was born on May 14, 1851, to Ludwig and Annie Buehman in the Free Hanseatic City of Bremen.
-One of eleven children, eight of whom survived to adulthood, young Buehman was educated in the city's public schools before being apprenticed to a photographer at age fourteen.
+One of eleven children, eight of whom survived to adulthood, Buehman was educated in the city's public schools before being apprenticed to a photographer at age fourteen.
 Completing his apprenticeship in June 1868, Buehman took a steamship to New York City.
 He stayed there for two weeks before continuing on to San Francisco, California via Panama.

 After reaching San Francisco, Buehman worked for the firm of Bradley & Rulofson.
 (Note: Various sources show Buehman worked in San Francisco for a period of between one and two years.)
 After leaving this position, he owned a photography studio in Visalia for two years before selling it.
 He traveled through California, Nevada, and Utah before reaching Prescott, Arizona Territory.
 During his time in the Nevada gold fields, Buehman acquired United States citizenship.
 In Prescott he equipped himself with a wagon and supplies with the intention of traveling into Mexico.
 Buehman arrived in Tucson on June 4, 1874.
 There his plans changed and he took a position with a Mexican photographer.
 (Note: Various sources give different names for the Mexican photographer.)
 A month later, Buehman was advertising his services as a photographer/dentist.
 (Note: It is unclear if Buehman had any formal training as a dentist.
 This was true of many dentists in the American West during the 1870s.
 It is also unclear how often Buehman worked as a dentist.)
 He quickly gained a reputation for the quality of his work and purchased his former employer's studio on February 20, 1875, renaming it the Buehman Studio.